Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Trustees £3,000 £1,500 £1,500

-You’ll start paying CGT on gains that you make above those thresholds.
-The rate of Capital Gains Tax that you pay depends on what the gain results from (in other words, what you disposed of), and what rate of income tax you pay.
+You’ll start paying CGT on gains you make above those thresholds.
+The rate of Capital Gains Tax you pay depends on what the gain results from (in other words, what you disposed of), and what rate of income tax you pay.

 How much is the rate of Capital Gains Tax?